sebastienrousseau/sebastienrousseau.github.io/content/shokunin.md

 ### A High-Quality Static Site Generator for the Modern Web

-In today's digital landscape, speed is paramount.
-We sought a way to generate static websites that are high-quality, accessible, and SEO-friendly.
-No existing solution was able to meet our needs.
-Therefore, we created our own from the ground up, aiming to provide a fast and reliable alternative to existing static site generators.
+In today's digital landscape, speed and quality are paramount.
+I was determined to find a way to quickly generate static websites that showcase high quality, accessibility, and SEO-friendliness.

+Static websites are web pages that remain fixed and unchanging unless manually updated.
+They consist of HTML, CSS, and sometimes JavaScript files, offering fast loading times and enhanced security compared to dynamic websites.

+Unfortunately, no existing products met my requirements out of the box.
+As a result, I took it upon myself to create a new solution from scratch.
+My goal was to offer a fast and dependable alternative to the current static site generators available in the market.

 ## Idea

-### A solution of infinite scalability and customisation
+### A Solution of Infinite Scalability and Customisation

-[**Shokunin ⧉**][00] is a blazing-fast static site generator (SSG) built with [**Rust ⧉**][03].
-Shokunin makes it simple and quick to generate websites that are optimized for SEO and are fully compliant with accessibility standards.
+I developed [**Shokunin ⧉**][00] with the aim of providing a lightning-fast static site generator (SSG) built with [**Rust ⧉**][03] that streamlines the process of creating static websites optimised for SEO and fully aligned with accessibility standards.

-We developed Shokunin to push the boundaries of what is possible.
-To ensure a successful implementation, we also created a cohesive design system.
+I was eager to explore the boundaries of what I could do with [**Markdown ⧉**][08].
+My goal was to make sure the static website would be speedy, secure, and dependable.
+I wanted it to be accessible to everyone, user-friendly, and easy to update, and score well on search engines.

 ## Impact

-### A new standard for static site generators
+### A New Standard for Static Site Generators

-Generating a static website with Shokunin is effortless, allowing for a focus on content that maximizes impact on the intended audience.
+Generating a static website with Shokunin is effortless, allowing for a focus on content that maximises impact on the intended audience.
 The process is straightforward and completes in milliseconds.

-The resulting website, in turn, is fully responsive, compliant with the [**Web Content Accessibility Guidelines (WCAG) ⧉**][01], [**ADA ⧉**][02], and is optimised for Search Engine Optimization (SEO) from the outset.
+As a result, the website is fully responsive, compliant with the [**Web Content Accessibility Guidelines (WCAG) ⧉**][01], [**ADA ⧉**][02], and is optimised for Search Engine Optimization (SEO) from the outset.

-The meticulous attention to detail makes Shokunin a new standard for static site generators and a breakthrough in the field of web development.

 ## Incentives

-### Experimenting with a new paradigm requires courage and confidence
+### Embracing a New Paradigm Requires Courage and Confidence

-Shokunin is a new paradigm, a new way of thinking about the web.
-Through a combination of well thought out design, it empowers content creators and creative professionals to enhance the customer-centric experience.
+Shokunin introduces a fresh perspective – an innovative approach to understanding the web.
+With its meticulously crafted design, it empowers content creators and creative professionals to enhance the customer-centric experience.

-All features exemplify the values of simplicity, adaptability, and focus only on the essential.
-The result is a fast, secure, and reliable static site generator that is easy to use and maintain.

 **Key features include:**